 We view our own health care providers as benevolent and altruistic.
-Unfortunately, many of them work for blood sucking evil accounting offices whose sole focus is to bleed you to death financially:
+Unfortunately, many of these altruistic and kind individuals work for evil accounting offices whose focus is to bleed you to death financially:

 Too often after a hospital procedure or visit to an emergency room patients get hit with unexpected bills from out-of-network doctors they had no role in choosing.
 These include assistant surgeons, emergency room doctors and anesthesiologists.